-- Double taxation in corporations must pay income tax at a corporate rate even before distributing the profits to the shareholders.
-Then the profits shared between the shareholders as the dividend is taxed again at the recipient’s individual rate.
+- Double Taxation in corporations must pay income tax at a corporate rate even before distributing the profits to the shareholders.
+Then the profits shared between the shareholders as the dividend is taxed again at the recipient’s rate.
 Thus the corporate profits are taxed twice.
 Taxation in corporations is not affected by the Taxation principle, a corporation that passes through earnings directly to the shareholders without going via the intermediate step of paying dividends.

-- It is generally accepted as a negative element of the tax system and the tax authorities try to avoid it in possible situations.
+- It is generally accepted as a negative element of the tax system, and the tax authorities try to avoid it in possible situations.
 This taxation process puts the corporations at a disadvantage when compared to the unincorporated businesses, provides the incentive to corporations to use debt financing instead of equity financing and retained earnings instead of distributing among the shareholders.

-- Moreover, if corporate and personal tax systems are integrated then the tax code is simplified to a large extent.
+- Moreover, if corporate and personal tax systems are integrated, then the tax code is simplified to a large extent.

 Tax Results when the dividend is given: